How we work

 The Development Board is used to plan and track the work within the current milestone release.

-ToDo- items assigned to the milestone but not yet started
+ToDo- items assigned to the milestone or iteration but not yet started

 Done- items that are Done